-Relactation is a process to begin producing breast milk again after having stopped for anywhere from a few weeks to many months.
-In some cultures, grandmothers re-lactate to nurse a newborn if the mother is ill, there is a separation of mother and baby, or other cultural beliefs including colostrum taboos.
+Relactation is a process to begin producing breast milk again after stopping for anywhere from a few weeks to many months.
+In some cultures, grandmothers re-lactate to nurse a newborn if the mother is ill, there is a separation of mother and baby, or other cultural beliefs, including colostrum taboos.
 (1)

 Reasons people have chosen to relactate:

-- Baby is not tolerating formula well
+Baby is not tolerating formula well

-- The parent was not ready for breastfeeding to end
+The parent was not ready for breastfeeding to end

-- Health benefits for the baby (and mother)
+Health benefits for the baby (and mother)

-- Having nursed a child previously and now adopting a baby
+Having nursed a child previously and now adopting a baby

 Having previously nursed a child and wanting to be able to co-nurse their new baby

-- Preparedness for being able to safely feed your baby in states of emergency
+Preparedness for being able to safely feed your baby in states of emergency

 How does relactation work?
 (2)

 How long does it take to relactate?

-- Bodywork - there are many times of bodywork available.
-Reducing stress and reducing muscle tension can aid in oxytocin release during milk removal.
+Bodywork - there are many types of bodywork available.
+Reducing stress and muscle tension can aid in oxytocin release during milk removal.
 Just like babies, parents can have structural misalignments that inhibit milk production.
-(3) Chiropractic adjustments that are gentle and release stuck tension, and fascial tension and restore alignment can help your body work better and increase your ability to make more milk.
+(3) Chiropractic adjustments are gentle release stuck tension and fascial strain, and restoring alignment can help your body work better and increase your ability to make more milk.

 Herbs - Some herbs can support your journey of relactation.
 Herbs work differently in the body, so choosing herbs or a blend best suited to you is recommended.